Do I always need travel insurance?

 If you’re turned down for travel insurance due to medical reasons, don’t panic.
 There are specialist insurers which can help.
 The list includes Staysure, Our Travel, InsureCancer, Travel Insurance 4 Medical and AllClear Insurance.

-What happens if you don’t have travel insurance?
+What happens if I don’t have travel insurance?

 If you don’t have travel insurance, you’ll be personally responsible for any costs incurred due to certain events that might happen on your holiday.
 This might include: